MISP/mail_to_misp/README.md

 - Process attachments as malware samples
 - Logging to syslog
 - Remove "[tags]", "Re:" and "Fwd:" from subjects
+- Optionally attach entire mail to event
+- Contains now a fake-smtpd spamtrap which delivers IoCs/mails to MISP

 ## Implementation